srush/PyDecode/README.rst

 PyDecode is a dynamic programming toolkit for researchers studying natural language processing.

 The interface and visualization code is written Python, the core algorithms are written in C++.
-For a full description of the project see the documentation_.
+For examples of some possible projects see the gallery_.

 .. _documentation: http://pydecode.readthedocs.org/